How Internet Security and SSL Works to Secure the Internet

 - Protection Against Cross Site Attacks

-The techniques described here are greatly simplified, but serve to illustrate how the system works on the basic level.
+The internet security techniques described here are greatly simplified, but serve to illustrate how the system works on the basic level.

 Basic encryption for data transmission as we have seen is fairly easy to implement and also easy to hack.
 If you haven't read the article, it involves one or many methods for encrypting data and a password required to decrypt the data at the other end.
 A basic encryption algorithm is ROT13 where each letter of the alphabet is rotated 13 places (Hello becomes Uryyb).
 A more advanced system uses passphrase substitution, and this can only be cracked when you know (or defeat) the password.